gajus/lightship/.README/README.md

 * [Pod Lifecycle](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/)
 * [Configure Liveness and Readiness Probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/)

-### No-op in non-Kubernetes execution context

-The default behaviour is that all Lightship operations become no-op if Lightship detects that it is running in a non-Kubernetes environment (e.g. your local machine).
-This behaviour can be changed using `detectKubernetes` configuration.

 ### `/health`

 `/health` endpoint describes the current state of a Node.js service.